Winter is a great time to be a bike rider, yes really.

 Choose bars that remain soft even when in your back pocket.
 That is one of the things we love about our Veloforte bars, besides their delicious award-winning flavours, they remain easy to eat whatever the weather.

 Insulate your liquids: In the winter you lose moisture with every exhalation of warm air from your lungs, so whilst you might think you don’t need to drink as much as in summer, you definitely do.
-An insulated water bottle, such as those by Camelbak, can help keep the chill off your fluids and make them easier to drink.
+An insulated water bottle can help keep the chill off your fluids and make them easier to drink.

 Enjoy café stops: Café stops are a bit more than just re-fuelling, they are an intrinsic part of the sociability of winter riding.